According to the UC website, the UC app deadline for 2025 is, strictly speaking, is Dec 1.

 And we’d strongly advise you to start working on your application components

 before the portal even opens.
-(The UCs typically announce changes to their PIQ prompts ahead of time, so you’re generally fine diving in during the summer, since your PIQs can be used as supper essays for Common App supplemental essays.
+(The UCs typically announce changes to their PIQ prompts ahead of time, so you’re generally fine diving in during the summer, since your PIQs can in some cases be used as super essays for Common App supplemental essays.

 If you’re applying for the winter quarter/spring semester, the application window is July 1-31.
 (Though note that not all campuses may open apps for the winter/spring term.)